I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestgetfileobject.md

 ## -remarks
 The <b>WdfRequestGetFileObject</b> method returns <b>NULL</b> if either:

-Your driver has not called <a href="wdf.wdfdeviceinitsetfileobjectconfig">WdfDeviceInitSetFileObjectConfig</a> and specified a <a href="wdf.wdf_fileobject_class">WDF_FILEOBJECT_CLASS</a> value that causes the framework to create file objects.
+Your driver has not called <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceinitsetfileobjectconfig.md">WdfDeviceInitSetFileObjectConfig</a> and specified a <a href="..\wdfdevice\ne-wdfdevice-_wdf_fileobject_class.md">WDF_FILEOBJECT_CLASS</a> value that causes the framework to create file objects.

-Another driver sent a read, write, or I/O control request to your driver without first sending a request type of <a href="wdf.wdf_request_type">WdfRequestTypeCreate</a>.
+Another driver sent a read, write, or I/O control request to your driver without first sending a request type of <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_request_type.md">WdfRequestTypeCreate</a>.

-For more information about <b>WdfRequestGetFileObject</b> and framework file objects, see <a href="wdf.framework_file_objects">Framework File Objects</a>.
+For more information about <b>WdfRequestGetFileObject</b> and framework file objects, see <a href="https://msdn.microsoft.com/93ec5dd7-8ef0-4cea-9253-ea5d7869d4b8">Framework File Objects</a>.

 The following code example obtains an I/O request's file object and then calls a driver-defined routine that obtains a pointer to the file object's context space.